-This section is designed to help you examine the beliefs that you have about yourself, the world of work, and educational pathways.
-It's important to recognize the beliefs that you hold because they impact the decisions you make as well as your ability to successfully implement your career plan.
+This section is designed to help you examine the beliefs that you have about yourself, the world of work that could impact your career decision making, and your ability to successfully implement your career plan.

-We get messages about education and work from a young age.
+We gain messages about work or our careers from a young age.
+These beliefs and ideas help shape our expectations about our career.
 This information can come from parents, other family members, friends, our culture, and the media - just to name a few sources.